ksonex777-pixel/code-api/README.md

 getStandardChestItems(chestPos: number[]): readonly InvenItem[]

 /**
+ *
+ * @param chestPos
+ * @param idx 0-indexed
+ * @param itemName Can be 'Air', in which case itemAmount will be ignored and the slot will be cleared.
+ * @param itemAmount -1 for infinity.
+Should not be set, or null, for items that are not stackable.
+ * @param playerId The player who is interacting with the chest.
+ * @param attributes An optional object for certain types of item.
+For guns this can contain the shotsLeft field which is the amount of ammo the gun currently has.
+ */
+setStandardChestItemSlot(chestPos: readonly number[], idx: number, itemName: string, itemAmount: number = null, playerId?: PlayerId, attributes?: ItemAttributes): void

+/**
  * Get the item in a player's moonstone chest slot.
 Null if empty *
  * Moonstone chests are a type of chest where a player accesses the same contents no matter the location of the moonstone chest